dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 We have a django project containing an application called `polls`.

-We have two model objects representing question and choice.
+We have two model objects representing questions and choice.

 Each question has a publication date, a text, and a list of choices.